 In his book Mary Ann Cotton: Dark Angel he has certainly done that, including comprehensive research unearthing timelines, photographs, and excerpts from trial transcripts, personal letters, and newspaper articles of the time.
 It is a complex in-depth book on a complicated case spanning decades and impacting the lives of many.

-Mary Ann Cotton was born to two young parents in 1832, County Durham, England.
+Mary Ann Cotton was born to two young parents in 1832, in County Durham, England.
 An intelligent and well-behaved child, there were no indications of the destruction and murder she would be accused of in later years.
 Like many children in the mid-19th century, she lost her father in a mining accident, leaving her family with no income and no home.
 Her mother remarried quickly providing the young Mary Ann with a new head of the household.

 Her path then follows that of a typical Victorian girl where she meets and marries her husband, William Mowbray, aged 19, and starts a family in 1852.
 By 1865 however, she has lost six young children and her husband to gastric fevers and intestinal illnesses.